Search the Health Library

 The PancMD clinic blazed new trails to become the model and also elevate pancreas cancer care to a new level here at the Kimmel Cancer Center and around the world.
 It has raised the bar for how cancer care should be delivered.

 Before the clinic was established, cancer management followed a more singular approach.
 If a tumor could be removed with surgery, the patient was first treated by a surgeon and then handed off to medical and radiation oncologists for radiation treatment and chemotherapy.
 Pathologists would examine tumor samples to characterize the tumor, and radiologists would image tumors and send reports to oncologists.
-Each expert did his or her part well, but there was no formal, concerted effort, Herman says.
+Each expert did his or her part well, but there was no formal, concerted effort.

 Recognizing that cancer therapy transcends the boundaries of medical disciplines, the idea for this new type of clinic was born.